The UPDATED Certified Information Professional (CIP) Exam - Answers to All of your Questions

 - Review the CIP Study Guide (free to professional members; nonmember fee is $60 USD).

 - Take the Foundations of Intelligent Information Management Training Course, which was designed as a primer for the Certified Information Professional exam.
-Your purchase includes the CIP Study Guide and a voucher for one free CIP exam registration.

 - Take an AIIM Training Course on an area you're weak in.